jspecify/jspecify/docs/docs/spec.md

 > defining that there exists a series of enclosing declarations for any type
 > usage, not just for a declaration.

-At each declaration, check the following rules in order:
+At each declaration that is a [recognized](#recognized-declaration) location, check the following rules in order:

 -   If the declaration is annotated with `@NullMarked` and *not* with `@NullUnmarked`, the type usage is in a null-marked scope.